 There will be a Celebration of Life Service and Reception for Mary Jane on Saturday, March 14, 1:00 pm at Weeks Funeral Home in Buckley, WA, 451 Cemetery Rd.

-To plant a tree in memory of Mary Jane Eidsaune, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Mary Jane Eidsaune, please visit our floral store.

 CHI Franciscan Hospice